adaptyteam/adapty-docs/versioned_docs/version-2.0/amazon-s3-copy-1.md

 Amazon S3 is used for a variety of purposes, including data storage, backup and archiving, content storage and delivery, big data analytics, and disaster recovery.

-With Amazon S3 integrated, you can:
+With Amazon S3 integrated, you can do this:

 1. Export Adapty events and paywall views to Amazon S3 bucket as CSV files.
 2. Use the exported data for a wide range of purposes, including detailed analytics, predictions, or behavior analysis.